NathanRouille/cardiac-pathology-classification/README.md

 - 4 – Abnormal right ventricle

 My approach combined thorough feature analysis with advanced machine learning techniques.
 I used a **nested cross-validation** strategy to select the best-performing models, and introduced a **two-stage classification refinement** to reduce specific misclassifications between closely related pathologies.
-I ranked **2nd out of 75 students** at Télécom Paris for this challenge, organized as part of a course project.
+I ranked **2nd out of 75 students** (with an accuracy of 0.94) at Télécom Paris for this challenge, organized as part of a course project.

 The repository includes:
 - A Jupyter notebook detailing my methodology and experiments